The Relative Absolute

 But what of the certitude of our faith?
 In science, the loss of confidence can be expressed in a single sentence; Newton’s laws have given way to Einstein’s theories.
 Relativity may furnish a more accurate working description of motion, time, space and matter; but few scientists or philosophers would agree that Einstein’s ideas are the Truth, the final and unamendable discovery of the laws that govern reality.
-Even the speed of light –- Einstein’s own unsurpassable absolute – has not stood half a century without serious threats to its validity (currently from the velocity of quasars).
+Even the speed of light –- Einstein’s own unsurpassable absolute – has not stood half a century without serious threats to its validity (currently from the "superluminal" velocity of quasars).

 Mathematics has suffered the same loss of confidence in the truth-value of its enterprise.
 Mathematicians no longer search for axioms that are true: they are willing to settle for any and all sets of rules that are internally consistent – that is, any ground rules that will not engender contradictions.
-Descartes, Newton, and Kant wanted more from mathematics than a kind of mental exercise like chess, they believed that the laws of mathematics, especially of Euclidean geometry, were perfectly analogous to the real laws that undergird reality.
+Descartes, Newton, and Kant wanted more from mathematics than a kind of mental exercise like chess, they believed that the laws of mathematics, especially of Euclidean geometry, were perfectly analogous to the actual laws that undergird reality.
 But with the discovery that any self-consistent set of axioms will produce a system just a plausible as Euclid’s, mathematicians became convinced of the essential arbitrariness of any set of rules; and therefore, the implication was drawn, there is no essential connection between a mathematic and the real world.
 The issue was then ruthlessly concluded by Oswald Spengler, who argued that each culture has its own proper mathematic, quite distinct in its presuppositions, operations, and basic world view, just as each culture possesses its own distinct literature and plastic art forms.